-A. Each search for a birth certificate shall be \$10 and each search for a death certificate shall be \$5.00.
+A. Each search for a birth certificate, death certificate, or certificate of still birth will be conducted upon receipt of the statutorily required fee pursuant to Section 24-14-29 NMSA 1978.
 The fee shall include one certified copy of the record, if available, and if no record is found the fee shall be non-refundable.

 B. Delayed birth or death registration.
-The fee for the establishment of a delayed record shall be \$10.00 and shall include one certified copy of the delayed record.
+A delayed record will be created upon receipt of the statutorily required fee pursuant to Section 24-14-29 NMSA 1978, and shall include one certified copy of the delayed record.

-C. Amendments.
+Amendments.